napari/napari/docs/naps/5-new-logo.md

 It's been suggested that the squircle shape might make it harder to tile a laptop together with other stickers, or align the edges.
-However, I think the alignment is a red herring because a quick look at the [NumFOCUS sticker table](https://twitter.com/NumFOCUS/status/1547651122654916609) shows that most related projects have irregularly-shaped stickers anyway.
-Additionally, I think that the squircle provides both a long enough straight edge (1/3 of each side is exactly straight) to align things, but the smooth curvature makes slight misalignments perceptually harder to notice than a perfect straight edge.
+However, I think the tiling issue is a red herring because a quick look at the [NumFOCUS sticker table](https://twitter.com/NumFOCUS/status/1547651122654916609) shows that most related projects have irregularly-shaped stickers anyway.
+Additionally, I think that the squircle provides both a long enough straight edge (almost 1/3 of each side is exactly straight) to align things, but the smooth curvature makes slight misalignments perceptually harder to notice than a perfect straight edge.

 At any rate, we can provide a variety of background shapes for different contexts anyway.
+I think the squircle shape is indeed more visually appealing than a square with rounded corners thanks to its "curvature continuity."
+If we prefer a straighter edge, we can easily increase the degree of the squircle.

 ## Discussion